timklge/karoo-routegraph/README.md

 Additionally, you can enable chevrons on the map to indicate gradients.
 The chevrons are drawn on top of the route (see third screenshot).

+## Experimental: Traffic incidents

+You can input a HERE Maps API key in the settings to enable traffic incident reporting.
+The extension will then fetch traffic incidents along the route and display them on the minimap, the route graphs and the main karoo map.
+You will also get a notification when loading a route if there are traffic incidents along the route.

 ## Open issues

 - Because karoo extensions can currently not access the route elevation data directly, once you load a route, the extension will attempt